dotlag/Deep-Dive-Content/fluff/Mission Brief.md

 [^4]: We should be running combat drills on the way there.
 I don't want our new lancers to be going in without being thoroughly tested. - KT

 [^5]: This makes me a little anxious.
-I'm worried what we do if the pirates have more mettle than sense. - MT
+I'm worried what happens if the pirates have more mettle than sense. - MT